 The Most Beautiful Landmarks in Africa You MUST SEE in Your Lifetime

 The continent of Africa is unlike any other part of the world you’ve experienced before.
-This vast land, comprising 57 countries and 144 Unesco World Heritage Sites, provide visitors with the chance to experience a wide variety of cultures, interesting history, natural scenery, incredible wildlife, and some of the most fascinating landmarks around the world.
+This vast land, comprising 54 countries and 144 Unesco World Heritage Sites, provides visitors with the chance to experience a wide variety of cultures, interesting history, natural scenery, incredible wildlife, and some of the most fascinating African landmarks around the world.
 These famous landmarks in Africa, both natural and man-made, offer a glimpse into both the well known as well as the untold stories of Africa.
 To give you a whole lot of inspiration for your next trip, here are a handful of the best tourist attractions and places in Africa that are well worth a visit.
 Let’s take a look….

 What is Africa famous for?